 The debate around policies and advocacy promoting the Commons will be at the heart of several discussions, including a get together of the Creative Commons Copyright Platform on Monday at 1430 CEST.
 The CC Platforms Working Group will host a session on online platforms’ copyright liability on Monday at 1330 CEST; CC’s General Counsel Sarah Pearson will host a session on the phenomenon of aggressive enforcement of CC licenses with Kat Walsh – CC OpenGLAM Director – on Tuesday at 2030 CEST and Brigitte Vézina – CC Director of Policy, Open Culture and GLAM – will explore how to develop an attribution standard for public domain GLAM materials on Tuesday at 1500 CEST.

-There will be space for a closer look at copyright reforms around the globe, with Paul Keller (Open Future) and Julia Reda (Gesellschaft für Freiheitsrechte) reporting on achievements in securing meaningful protection for public domain and the commons in the German implementation of the CDSM Directive on Tuesday at 1400 CEST; and Dimi Dimitrov (Wikimedia DE) outlining the situation of EU Policy & the Commons with Anna Mazgal (Wikimedia DE) on Thursday at 13:00.
+There will be space for a closer look at copyright reforms around the globe, with Paul Keller (Open Future) and Felix Reda (Gesellschaft für Freiheitsrechte) reporting on achievements in securing meaningful protection for public domain and the commons in the German implementation of the CDSM Directive on Tuesday at 1400 CEST; and Dimi Dimitrov (Wikimedia DE) outlining the situation of EU Policy & the Commons with Anna Mazgal (Wikimedia DE) on Thursday at 13:00.

 On Thursday at 2230 CEST Jennifer Zerkee (Simon Fraser University) and Stephanie Savage (University of British Columbia) will review the Canadian Copyright Act, and Lisa Macklem (University of Western Ontario) will showcase the influence of US lobbyists in South Africa and Canada on Friday at 1930 CEST.